 In 2020 we celebrated 60 years of serving the South Sound region originally as Tacoma Baptist Schools and now as Sound Christian Academy

 The timeline traces our school’s history since its founding in 1960.
-Click on the < > symbols to advance or go back on the timeline or click and drag in either direction.

 In 1959, James (Jim) Bramblet recognized the need for Christian education in the Tacoma, WA area.
 Together with six local Baptist churches, they began Tacoma Baptist Day School for the 1959-60 school year.